 The cost of services, maintenance and support includes compensation and benefits for support and professional services personnel and the cost of third-party maintenance contracts.
-As a percentage of services, maintenance and support revenues, the cost of such services, maintenance and support was 67% and 107% for the second quarter and 69% and 107% for the first six months of fiscal 1999 and 1998, respectively.
-The improvement in the cost of sales is due to reduced operating expenses and more effective utilization of the professional services and support staffs.
+The cost of such services, maintenance and support as a percentage of the corresponding revenue was 52% and 105% for the third quarter and 62% and 106% for the first nine months of fiscal 1999 and 1998, respectively.
+The LanVision Professional Services staff provides services on a time and material or fixed fee basis.
+The Professional Services staff has, in the past, experienced some inefficiencies in the delivery of services, and certain projects have taken longer to complete than originally estimated, thus adversely affecting operating performance.
+Additionally, the Professional Services staff does spend a portion of its time on non-billable activities, such as developing training courses and developing plans to move to LanVision's new product releases, etc. However, improvement in the cost of sales is due to reduced operating expenses and more effective utilization of the professional services and support staffs.
 The Company's support margins are highest on LanVision's proprietary software.
 Accordingly, margins are expected to improve as more customers are added.

-The LanVision Professional Services staff provides services on a time and material or fixed fee basis.
-The Professional Services staff has, in the past, experienced some inefficiencies in the delivery of services, and certain projects have taken longer to complete than originally estimated, thus adversely affecting operating performance.
-Additionally, the Professional Services staff does spend a portion of its time on non-billable activities, such as developing training courses and developing plans to move to LanVision's new product releases, etc. Management believes the increase in experience of its Professional Services staff and an increase in backlog should improve the overall efficiency and operating performance of this group.